 Fort Greely’s Garrison mission can be compared to an isolated city which provides government and a myriad of public services including transportation, police and fire protection.
 With our remote location there is special emphasis on workforce morale welfare and recreation, housing, health services, child development, religious services, and support to the local school system.
 At Fort Greely, housing is provided primarily for the Soldiers and for Department of Defense civilians and contractors as authorized.

-Fort Greely Garrison’s supported tenants include: Ground-Based Midcourse Missile Defense; 49th Missile Defense Battalion; 59th Signal Battalion; Cold Regions Test Center; U.S. Army Alaska; U.S. Army Corps of Engineers; Army and Air Force Exchange Service; Defense Commissary Agency; Delta/Greely School District; U.S. Post Office; and by ISSA, the Northern Warfare Training Center.
+Fort Greely Garrison’s supported tenants include: Ground-Based Midcourse Missile Defense; 49th Missile Defense Battalion; 59th Signal Battalion; Cold Regions Test Center; U.S. Army Alaska; U.S. Army Material Command; U.S. Army Corps of Engineers; Army and Air Force Exchange Service; Defense Commissary Agency; Delta/Greely School District; U.S. Post Office; and by ISSA, the Northern Warfare Training Center.

 FORT GREELY DEMOGRAPHICS (APPROXIMATES)

-The Installation/Garrison Commander at Fort Greely is dual-hatted and reports to both the Installation Management Command (IMCOM) through the Pacific Area Region Office in Honolulu, Hawaii, and the Senior Commander through Space Missile Defense Command (SMDC) in Colorado Springs, Colorado.
+The Senior Mission Commander for Fort Greely is Lieutenant General David L. Mann, Commanding General, U.S. Army Space and Missile Defense Command/Army Forces Strategic Command.
+The Garrison Commander reports to both the Installation Management Command (IMCOM) through the Pacific Area Region Office in Honolulu, Hawaii, and the Senior Commander through Space Missile Defense Command (SMDC) in Colorado Springs, Colorado.